 Kaushik Das is an expert at applying mathematical models to solve business problems.
 He has more than 10 years of experience designing and deploying analytical software, working for enterprise software companies such as Rapt, Demandtec and M-Factor as well as in business consulting with McKinsey.
 After joining EMC’s Data Computing Division as Director of Analytics, Kaushik has led several projects to provide actionable insights from the analysis of big data, for customers in a variety of sectors ranging from Utility, Oil & Gas, to Banking, and Digital Media.
 Kaushik is leveraging his Geophysics PhD-level academic work to lead our efforts to build out an analytics practice for the Energy sector, where Big Data holds great promise.

-Prior to joining Amplify as a General Partner, Mike spent over six years at Battery Ventures, where he most recently lead early stage Enterprise investments on the West Coast.
-Most recently, Mike sat on the Boards of Continuuity, Duetto, Interana and Platfora.
-Mike also lead Battery’s investment in a stealth security company which is also in Amplify’s portfolio.
-Mike previously invested in Splunk and RelateIQ, which was recently acquired by Salesforce.
+Prior to joining Amplify as a general partner, Mike Dauber spent over six years at Battery Ventures, where he most recently led early stage enterprise investments on the West Coast.
+Most recently, Mike sat on the boards of Continuuity, Duetto, Interana, and Platfora.
+Mike also led Battery’s investment in a stealth security company that is also in Amplify’s portfolio.
+Mike previously invested in Splunk, and RelateIQ, which was recently acquired by Salesforce.
 He was named to Forbes’ Midas Brink List earlier this year.
-Mike is a frequent speaker at conferences and is on the Advisory Board of both the O’Reilly Strata Conference as well as SXSW.
-Mike began his career as a hardware engineer at a start-up and later held product, business development, and sales...
+Mike is a frequent speaker at conferences and is on the advisory board of both the O’Reilly Strata Conference and SXSW.
+Mike began his career as a hardware engineer at a startup and later held product, business development, and sales roles...
 Read More.

 Renee DiResta is the VP of Business Development at Haven, a private marketplace for booking ocean freight shipments.
 Prior to Haven, she was a Principal at seed-stage VC fund O’Reilly AlphaTech Ventures (OATV).
 She also spent seven as a trader at Jane Street Capital, a quantitative proprietary trading firm in New York City.
 She is interested in improving liquidity and transparency in private markets, and enjoys investing in and advising hardware startups.

 Edd Dumbill is a technologist, writer and programmer based in California.
 He’s helping drive businesses with data as VP Strategy for Silicon Valley Data Science.